Doctor of Medicine/Master of Public Health (MD/MPH)

 - SPH PH 720 Individual, Community, and Population Health (4 cr)

-B) 28 credits of Certificate & Elective Coursework
+B) Certificate & Elective Coursework

 Students select and complete one functional area certificate as their interdisciplinary, professional skills base (16 credits) and have the option to take a context certificate (focused on key populations or areas of interest in public health, 12 credits) or elective courses to fulfill the minimum 24 credits of SPH coursework beyond the core courses.
 A maximum of 4 credits may be shared between a functional and a context certificate.